carlsmith/coffeeshop/scripts/main.coffee.md

 ## Execution and Exception Handling

-This stuff needs refactoring.
+This stuff needs refactoring, badly.
 It's where all the compilation, execution, source mapping, error handling currently lives.
+Functions that return jQuery objects shouldn't have names that start with a dollar either.

     $highlightTrace = (source, lineNumber, charNumber) ->